buildingSMART/bSDD/Documentation/bSDD input guidelines.md

-Guidelines for bSDD input

-# General tips and tricks
+# General guidelines

-- Manage and publish translations in a seperate file.
+- Manage and publish translations in a seperate files.
-- Make specific domains, don't try to put too many data into one domain.
+- Make specific domains, don't try to put too much data into one domain.
 - Link to IFC entities for increased usability.
 - Add IFC properties to your content instead of replicating your own properties.
 - Make sure you use the correct encoding of characters.

-# General Naming conventions and guidelines
+# Naming conventions and guidelines
 Avoid names that conflict with other domains.
 For example, do not create classifications with an 'Ifc'-prefix.
 Do not replicate content from other domains, but link to it.

 ## Domain name